flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

 -   `C-x 3` to split the window side by side again
 -   `C-x o` to switch to the right window
--   `C-x b *nrepl*` to switch to the nrepl buffer in the right window
+-   `C-x b *cider-repl*` to switch to the CIDER buffer in the right window

-Once you've tried things out a bit, set up Emacs so that it contains two side-by-side windows with Clojure code on the left and nrepl on the right, as in the above images.
+Once you've tried things out a bit, set up Emacs so that it contains two side-by-side windows with Clojure code on the left and CIDER on the right, as in the above images.
 If you're interested in learning more about windows and frames, [the Emacs manual](http://www.gnu.org/software/emacs/manual/html_node/elisp/Windows.html#Windows) has a ton of info.